 Clare Murphy is the Director of External Affairs at the British Pregnancy Advisory Service (bpas).
 In this capacity, she campaigns for the services and legal frameworks women need across their reproductive lifetimes in order to exercise genuine choice around pregnancy.
 In October 2020, Clare was appointed bpas’s Chief Executive.
 Prior to joining bpas, Clare worked as a health correspondent for the BBC in London.
 Ms. Murphy has an absolute commitment to improving both the perception and availability of emergency contraception in Europe, which she believes remains a significantly underused product with barriers – including stigma, unwanted interactions with healthcare professionals, and high prices – repeatedly placed in women’s way.
 Getting reasonably priced emergency contraception onto the open shelves of UK pharmacies is on her bucket list.
 Clare joined ECEC’s board in February 2017.

 Past Board and Advisory Committee Members

-Ardian Paravani (2012-2016) was involved for many years in the field of contraceptive social marketing through the NGO NESMARK in Albania.
+Ardian Paravani was involved for many years in the field of contraceptive social marketing through the NGO NESMARK in Albania.
 Adrian is an expert on EC distribution, market research, and the provision of reproductive health information for the public and private health sectors.
 He served ECEC Board from 2012 until 2017.